jim-easterbrook/Photini/src/doc/manual/tags.rst

 Tag reference
 =============

-This section lists the "mapping" from Photini's field names (such as "Title / Object Name") to the EXIF / XMP / IPTC tags the data is stored in.
+This section lists the "mapping" from Photini's field names (such as "Title / Object Name") to the Exif / XMP / IPTC tags the data is stored in.
 The tag names are those used by the Exiv2 library.
 See http://exiv2.org/metadata.html for more detail.

 As far as possible Photini follows the `Metadata Working Group <http://www.metadataworkinggroup.org/>`_ (MWG) `Guidelines for Handling Image Metadata <http://www.metadataworkinggroup.org/specs/>`_.
-These specify the mapping between tags in EXIF, XMP and IPTC, and say how software should reconcile any differences between information stored in equivalent tags.
+These specify the mapping between tags in Exif, XMP and IPTC, and say how software should reconcile any differences between information stored in equivalent tags.

 Primary tags
 ------------